Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: Related Work

-where the last clause can be removed because it is subsumed by the already existing clause $(\myneg x_i \lor \myneg y_i, \infty)$.
 The resulting formula contains all the clauses of the dual rail encoding, so we can simulate any dual rail refutation which, by definition, ends up generating $(\Box, n+1)$.
-The aggregation of $(\Box,-n)$ and $(\Box,n+1)$ produces $(\Box,1)$.
+The aggregation of the $n$ clauses $(\Box, -1)$ into $(\Box,-n)$, and then merging with $(\Box,n+1)$ produces $(\Box, 1)$.
 Using Corollary~\ref{coro-1} we know that this refutation proves unsatisfiability. \end{proof}